 Analyze the traffic numbers presented on the Jobs page.
 If there are a lot of views from job seekers, but few applicants who applied, you may want to review, edit, and re-post the job after making changes to the Job Elements such as job title, description, and benefits.

-If there is a large number of Self Eliminations, that means job seekers began to fill out the application, but stopped at some point and left.
+If there is a large number of Views compared to applications, that means job seekers are finding your position and possibly even filling out the application, but stopping at some point.
 This may relate to the questions being asked of the applicant and/or the type or amount of required information.
 In other words, the application may be taking too long, and the applicants don’t want to spend that much time applying for the job.
 In any case, you should review your job posting to ensure you are getting the information you need in as concise a fashion as possible.

 Additional Applicant Sources